How Options Analysis Suite Compares to Blackbox Stocks

 Blackbox does not have the multi-model pricing engine, the FFT mispricing scanner, IV-surface fitting, regime detection, a strategy builder, portfolio Greeks, risk analytics, a backtester, or AI MCP integrations.

-OAS does not have push alerts, a community / Discord layer, or trade-level flow; those are alert-and-community features, not what an analytical platform produces.
+OAS does not have push alerts, a community / Discord layer, trade-level dark-pool print overlays, or trade-level flow; those are alert-and-community features.
+FINRA weekly ATS/OTC aggregates on Market Structure pages are a different surface from a print/flow overlay.

-The honest comparison is "multi-asset alerts and community" versus "comprehensive analytics platform built on a 17-model pricing engine with mispricing signals derived from it."
+The honest comparison is "real-time equity and options alerts with community" versus "comprehensive analytics platform built on a 17-model pricing engine with mispricing signals derived from it."

 What Blackbox Stocks Does Well